xp44mm/Notebook/ConcurrencyCookbook/12 Synchronization.md

 ### Problem

-You have some shared data and need to safely read and write it from multiple code blocks, which may be using await.
+You have some shared data and need to safely read and write it from multiple code blocks, which may be using `await`.

 ### Solution